Our Team – Chicago

 Martha serves on the boards of the Illinois Network of Charter Schools and College Possible Chicago.
 Martha holds a bachelor’s degree in political science from Wellesley College and an M.B.A. from the Kellogg School of Management at Northwestern University.
 She was named to the Crain’s “40 Under 40” list in 2004.

-Bruce Cohen is the Founder and Chief Executive Officer of Wrightwood Financial, a real estate investment company.
+Bruce Cohen is a Senior Advisor at Sterling Bay.
+He is also the Founder and Chief Executive Officer of Wrightwood Financial, a real estate investment company.
 Before forming Wrightwood Financial, Bruce was a Senior Partner in the real estate group of Ares Management, a leading global alternative asset management company.
 He also served as President and COO of Ares Commercial Real Estate, a New York Stock Exchange publicly traded REIT, where he oversaw more than $1 billion of investment activity.
 Bruce joined Ares in 2011 upon completing the sale of Wrightwood Capital’s operating platform to Ares.
 During his tenure, he retained oversight of the Wrightwood Capital portfolio, as well as its third party funds, and continues in this capacity in his role at Wrightwood Financial.

 Wrightwood Capital was an institutionally capitalized real estate investment firm that provided short-term, floating- rate first mortgage loans and mezzanine and preferred equity financing to owner-operators around the country.
 Bruce founded Wrightwood Capital in 2004 and served as its Chief Executive Officer.
 Under his leadership, the firm grew its balance sheet to almost $2 billion with total assets under management of approximately $2.5 billion.
 From its inception in 2004 until 2011, Wrightwood Capital was responsible for more than $4 billion of investment activity.